Sanix-Darker/sql_learn/README.md

 -- (the column, the start point and the number of characters, we want to cut from) SELECT MID(firstname, 1, 4) as nn FROM table1;

--- TO Calculate the lenght of a column
+-- To Calculate the lenght of a column
 SELECT LENGTH(firstname) as length FROM table1;

+-- For Concatenation
+SELECT CONCAT(col1, col2) AS CONCAT_COL FROM table1;
+-- we can also CONCAT(col1, "delimiter", col2)
 ```

 ### CONSTRAINTS